-Do you ever wonder why prospects don’t respond to your touch base emails?
-All the emails and follow-up emails you send seems to be in limbo.
-It’s even more bewildering when you know they look at your emails, but just ignore.
+Do you ever wonder why prospects don’t respond to your emails?
+All the regular and follow-up emails you send seem to be in limbo.
+It’s even more bewildering when you know they look at your emails, but just ignore them.
 A study reveals an average worker checks email 74 times a day, which reiterates the fact that prospects do check your emails, or at the least your subject lines, before deciding to respond or delete.
-With the humongous email traffic prospects receive in a day, chances of them reading your email is very low.
+With the humongous email traffic prospects receive in a day, chances of them reading your email are very low.

-So, here’s a thought.
-Why do prospects not respond to your emails?
-Or I would like to put it this way, what’s in your email that is not resonating with the prospects?
-Most pertinent reasons could be:
+So, here’s a question for you: why do prospects not respond to your emails?
+Or, you could ask yourself: what’s in your email that is not resonating with prospects?
+The most likely reasons are:

-- You eat away their time to introduce ‘your’ business
+- You take up their time trying to introduce your business

-- You bother them to buy ‘your’ product or service
+- You pester them to buy your product or service

 There’s a 90% likelihood that you’ll get a response within a day or two if the recipient is going to reply.
-You need to address the element of – WIIFM – ‘What’s in it for me?’ in your emails.
-Sometimes, even though you incorporate WIIFM element, you don’t seem to get enough responses.
-This is when you pull out your ‘follow up’ strategy which could turn out to be that crucial factor setting you apart from your competition.
+You need to address the element of – WIIFM – “What’s in it for me?” in your emails.
+Sometimes, even though you incorporate the WIIFM element, you don’t seem to get enough responses.
+This is when you pull out your follow up strategy, which could turn out to be that crucial variable setting you apart from your competition.

 - 22% give up after two “nos”